Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Introduction

-It was recently found, that an in-homogenous strain can induce pseudo-magnetic fields near the Dirac point, when applied to a honeycomb structure \cite{guinea2010strain,levy2010pseudomagnetic,manes2013generalized,amorim2016strains}.
-Pseudo-magnetic fields also arise in photonic settings, even though photons do not couple to real magnetic fields.
-For carefully designed strain, the induced pseudo-magnetic fields can be made uniform (in a large but finite region), generating highly degenerate Landau levels; see \cite{guglielmon2021landau}, where the relation between the pseudo fields and the imposed strain is computed explicitly.
-This significant phenomenon allows the realization of Landau levels in photonic systems \cite{schomerus2013parity}, which enhances light-matter interaction through the large density of states.
-Subsequent experiments have directly imaged the Landau levels and their $\sqrt{n}$ spacing \cite{barsukova2024direct}.
-Numerous experiments \cite{rechtsman2013pseudomagnetic,jamadi2020photoniclandau,salerno2015how,bellec2020supersymmetric} and applications \cite{umucalilar2011artificial,hafezi2011robust,fang2012realizing,fang2017generalized} of pseudo-magnetic fields in optics can be found.
+The mechanism is particularly significant in photonic and acoustic artificial graphene: pseudo-magnetic fields also arise and remain strong in these settings, even though photons and phonons do not carry electric charge and do not couple directly to real magnetic fields.
+This significant phenomenon allows the realization of pseudo-Landau levels \cite{schomerus2013parity}, which enhances light-matter interaction through the large density of states, even in electrically neutral wave systems.
+Subsequent experiments have directly imaged pseudo-Landau levels and their $\sqrt{n}$ spacing \cite{barsukova2024direct}.
+Numerous experiments \cite{rechtsman2013pseudomagnetic,jamadi2020photoniclandau,salerno2015how,bellec2020supersymmetric} and applications \cite{umucalilar2011artificial,hafezi2011robust,fang2012realizing,fang2017generalized} of pseudo-magnetic fields in optics can also be found.
+Recent rigorous studies in discrete tight-binding settings justify macroscopic wave-packet models with strain-induced synthetic magnetic potentials \cite{bal2026macroscopic} and establish pseudo-magnetic localization with nearly flat Landau-level spectra in strained honeycomb lattices \cite{li2026pseudomagnetism}.

-While previous mathematical theories are limited to formal derivations and numerical simulations, fully rigorous mathematical frameworks deserve further investigation.
-As we proceed further, several fundamental difficulties in providing a complete justification of our results will become apparent.
+Despite these recent advances for discrete tight-binding models, a fully rigorous mathematical framework for the underlying strained continuum wave equation remains largely absent and is needed to put this physical picture on solid mathematical ground.
+The present article takes up this problem by developing a rigorous analysis of the underlying strained wave equation.
+As we proceed further, several fundamental difficulties in providing a complete justification of the predicted pseudo-magnetic effects will become apparent.
 We shall introduce some new tools and methods to overcome the challenges.

-The goal of this article is to obtain and prove the effective dynamics of a wave system of strained honeycomb.
+The goal of this article is to give a rigorous derivation of the pseudo-magnetic effective dynamics induced by strain in honeycomb media.
+This formulation is motivated in particular by photonic and acoustic artificial graphene, where the relevant fields are naturally governed by wave equations rather than by Schr\"odinger dynamics.
+The wave setting also brings in several analytic features that are absent from the usual Schr\"odinger or lower-order perturbative frameworks, and these features will play an essential role in the proof.
 As in \cite{guglielmon2021landau}, introduce a deformation $\bu: \rN^2 \to \rN^2$, $\bT_\varepsilon(\by) = \by + \bu(\varepsilon \by)$ and a pair of honeycomb structured media $(A,V)$, see \Cref{DefHoneycombStructure}.
 We define the \textbf{strained honeycomb structure}